Work through the steps on the tabs to develop your own transition skills and understanding. Change yourself, change the world!

 Step 1: Do a self-assessment of your mastery of transition competencies

-In this step you’ll use our Self-Assessment and Professional Development Planning Tool (PDF, 7 pages, 2016) to rate yourself in the key elements that make up the core transition competencies.
-The core transition competencies are:
+In this step you’ll use our Self-Assessment and Professional Development Planning Tool (PDF, 8 pages, 2018) to rate yourself in the key elements of six core transition competencies.

 Step 2: Explore resources on the Next Steps NH website

 You identified your knowledge and skills gaps in Step 1.
 In this step, explore resources for filling those gaps with the help of Next Steps resources.